navapbc/template-infra/docs/infra/set-up-app-service.md

 * You have [set up the AWS account(s)](./set-up-aws-accounts.md).
 * You have [configured the application](/infra/app/app-config/main.tf).
 * You have [set up the network(s)](./set-up-networks.md).
-* Optionally, if you need a container build repository, you have [set up the build repository](./set-up-app-build-repository.md).
+* If you need a container build repository, you have [set up the build repository](./set-up-app-build-repository.md).
-* Optionally, if you need a database for the application, you have [set up the database](./set-up-app-database.md).
+* If you need a database for the application, you have [set up the database](./set-up-app-database.md).

 ## Instructions